NBISweden/development-guidelines/README.md

 With Git-Flow, branches are categorised into:

-* A **master** branch
+* A **main** branch
 * A main **development** branch
 * One or several **feature** branches
 * One or several **hotfix** branches

 The code on the **main** branch (often called `main` or `release`) is stable, properly tested and is the version of the code that a typical user should pick.
-No changes are made directly on the master branch (but see below).
+No changes are made directly on the main branch (but see below).

-Strictly speaking, Git-Flow makes a distinction between a "master" and a "release" branch where the release branch contains the next release-in-making, branched off from the development branch.
+Strictly speaking, Git-Flow makes a distinction between a "main" and a "release" branch where the release branch contains the next release-in-making, branched off from the development branch.
 The `release` branch contains commits relating to creating the new release, such as adjustments to release numbers.
-The branch is then reviewed and merged into the master *and* development branches, creating a new release of the software on the master branch.
+The branch is then reviewed and merged into the main *and* development branches, creating a new release of the software on the main branch.
 We do not follow this, but you are free to do so if you think it makes more sense, for example in a highly distributed project with many active users/developers.